 Apply a Carpet Stain Remover

 If any stain remains, apply a carpet stain remover according to the manufacturer's instructions.
 Typically, the process is to wait until the cleaning product dries and then vacuum.

 How to Remove Red Wine Stains From White Carpet

-Since white carpet does not have any dyes, you can try to bleach the carpet using a hydrogen peroxide solution.
-It is important that you do not use this method on a colored carpet; if you do, test it in an inconspicuous area since It could harm the carpet color.
+Because white carpet doesn't have color dyes, you can try to bleach the stain using a hydrogen peroxide solution.
+Don't use this method on a colored carpet, as it can bleach out the dyes.

-Mix one part clear hand dishwashing liquid with two parts hydrogen peroxide in place of using a commercial carpet stain remover.
+Mix 1 part dye-free dishwashing liquid with 2 parts hydrogen peroxide in place of using a commercial carpet stain remover.

 If everything you try fails to remove the stain, it is time to call in the pros.
 They can use industrial products to return your carpet to its pre-stain condition.